Procurement Executive

 Consider the lon...read more

-Q6.
-What kind of procurement activities you have handled?
+Q. What kind of procurement activities have you handled?

 I have handled various procurement activities including sourcing, vendor management, contract negotiation, and cost optimization.